Birth Control and Antibiotics —

 Myth #2: Any type of antibiotic will treat a bacterial infection

 This is also not true.
 There are several types of antibiotics, and each type treats a specific form of bacterial infection.
 For example, an antibiotic that treats a urinary tract infection (UTI) will likely not be able to effectively treat strep throat.
-Because of the various types of antibiotics available, it's important to work with your doctor and undergo any necessary tests to accurately diagnose your bacterial infection and determine the most appropriate antibiotics for your specific condition.
+Because of the various types of antibiotics available, it's important to work with your medical provider and undergo any necessary tests to accurately diagnose your bacterial infection and determine the most appropriate antibiotics for your specific condition.

 Myth #3: Oral birth control pills are the only types of contraception that can be affected by birth control